 - Technology, Architecture, and Applied Engineering

-- Undergraduate Advising & Academic Services
+- Undergraduate Advising & Academic Service

-After the first three semesters at BGSU, most students stop meeting with their professional college advisor and begin meeting with their Faculty Mentor.
+After the first three semesters at BGSU, most students stop meeting with their academic advisor and begin meeting with their Faculty Mentor.
 Faculty Mentors are faculty members who are assigned to work with you as part of your particular major/program of study.
 Faculty Mentors will assist you to the completion of your degree and help you explore potential career opportunities or graduate school in your field of study.

 What is Mandatory Advising?